drabarlow/BNS-2002_conservation_genetics/index.md

 - Many methods
 - Heterozygosity is simple and often used
-- Note across a large number of loci, heterozosity is same for all individuals in a populaiton (HWE)
+- Note across a large number of loci, heterozosity is same for all individuals in a population (HWE)

 ### Getting data